 Set the Right Type of Goals

 So how do you set your New Year’s resolutions up for success?
-A recent study published in the journal PLOS ONE suggests that it’s the type of goal that makes the difference.
+A 2020 study published in the journal PLOS ONE suggests that it’s the type of goal that makes the difference.
 Approach-oriented goals are more successful than avoidance-oriented goals, according to researchers.
-But what is an approach-oriented goal you ask?
+What is an approach-oriented goal you ask?
 It’s something that you can add to your life as opposed to something you want to take away.
 Turns out that focusing on what you can’t do or can’t have may not be the best method for achieving your goals.
-For example, resolving to not eat potato chips with lunch every day (an avoidance-oriented goal) isn’t nearly as effective as resolving to add at least one fruit or vegetable to your mid-day meal.
-This played out in the study of New Year’s resolution–makers: 58.9 percent of participants who set approach-oriented resolutions considered themselves successful, compared to 47.1 percent of participants who set avoidance-oriented resolutions.
+This played out among the New Year’s resolution–makers taking part in the study: 58.9 percent of participants who set approach-oriented resolutions considered themselves successful, compared to 47.1 percent of participants who set avoidance-oriented resolutions.
 And after a one-year follow-up, 55 percent of respondents considered themselves successful in keeping their resolutions.2

 Divide Your Big Long-Term Goal into Smaller Short-Term Goals